Faculty and Staff

 (For full listing see attached CV above)

-- Hughes, C., Lusk, S., & Dewey, S. (In press).
+- Hughes, C., Lusk, S., & Dewey, S. (2016).
 Recognizing and accommodating employees with PTSD: Intersection of human resource development, rehabilitation, and psychology.
 New Horizons in Adult Education and Human Resource Development.

 - Hughes, C. (2015).
 Valuing diversity through a career development paradigm shift.
 Academy of Business Research Journal, 2, 40-67.